-Forward-looking statements Assumptions Risk factors Potential of Petrolympic's interests to Financing will be available for future Oil or gas price volatility; contain economic deposits of oil or exploration and development of uncertainties involved in gas Petrolympic's properties; the actual interpreting geological data and results of Petrolympic's exploration confirming title to acquired and development activities will be favourable; operating, exploration and development costs will not exceed Petrolympic's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to Petrolympic, and applicable political and economic conditions will be favourable to Petrolympic; the price of oil or gas and applicable interest and exchange rates will be favourable to Petrolympic; no title disputes exist with respect to the Company's properties properties; the possibility that future exploration results will not be consistent with Petrolympic's expectations; availability of financing for and actual results of Petrolympic's exploration and development activities; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff The Company's cash balance at December 31, 2018, is not sufficient to fund its consolidated operating expenses at current levels.
-At the date hereof, the Company's consolidated cash balance has diminished as a result of normal business operations and management is attempting to defer payments, to the extent practical The operating and exploration activities of the Company for the twelve-month period ending December 31, 2019, and the costs associated therewith, will be dependent on raising sufficient capital consistent with the Company's current expectations; debt and equity markets, exchange and interest rates and other applicable economic conditions are favourable to Petrolympic Adverse changes in debt and equity markets; timing and availability of external financing on acceptable terms; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions Management's outlook regarding future trends (see "Trends") Financing will be available for the Company's exploration and operating activities; the price of oil and/or gas will be favourable to the Company The volatility of the price of oil and/or gas; changes in debt and equity markets; interest rate and exchange rate fluctuations; changes in economic and political conditions
+Forward-looking statements Assumptions Risk factors Potential of Petrolympic's interests to contain economic deposits of oil or • . gas Petrolympic's properties; the actual results of Petrolympic's exploration and development activities will be favourable; operating, exploration and development costs will not exceed Petrolympic's expectations; the Company will be able to retain and attract skilled staff; all requisite regulatory and governmental approvals for exploration projects and other operations will be received on a timely basis upon terms acceptable to Petrolympic, and applicable political and economic conditions will be favourable to Petrolympic; the price of oil or gas and applicable interest and exchange rates will be favourable to Petrolympic; no title disputes exist with respect to the Company's properties properties; the possibility that future exploration results will not be consistent with Petrolympic's expectations; availability of financing for and actual results of Petrolympic's exploration and development activities; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic and political conditions; the Company's ability to retain and attract skilled staff The Company's cash balance at December 31, 2019, is not sufficient to fund its consolidated operating expenses at current levels.
+At the date hereof, the Company's consolidated cash balance has diminished as a result of normal business operations and management is attempting to defer payments, to the extent practical The operating and exploration activities of the Company for the twelve-month period ending December 31, 2020, and the costs associated therewith, will be dependent on raising sufficient capital consistent with the Company's current expectations; debt and equity markets, exchange and interest rates and other applicable economic conditions are favourable to Petrolympic Adverse changes in debt and equity markets; timing and availability of external financing on acceptable terms; increases in costs; environmental compliance and changes in environmental and other local legislation and regulation; interest rate and exchange rate fluctuations; changes in economic conditions Management's outlook regarding future trends (see "Trends") Financing will be available for the Company's exploration and operating activities; the price of oil and/or gas will be favourable to the Company The volatility of the price of oil and/or gas; changes in debt and equity markets; interest rate and exchange rate fluctuations; changes in economic and political conditions